 Concurrent receipt means to receive both military retirement benefits and VA disability compensation.
 Up until 2004 a retiree receiving retired pay who was also eligible to receive disability compensation/pension from the Department of Veterans Affairs was barred from receiving concurrent payments of both retired pay and the VA benefit, unless the member elected to waive that portion of retired pay that is equal to the amount of the VA benefit awarded.

 Since 2004 military retirees with a VA rated disability of 50% or more are no longer being required to waive military retirement pay to receive a VA disability compensation.
-This new law is being phased in over a 9 year period.

 However military retirees with a VA rated disability of 40% or less are still required to waive a portion of their military retirement pay to receive compensation.